flashlin/Samples/torch-qa/fine-tune/data-user/support.md

 By mandating the use of HTTPS, we can prevent ISPs from injecting ads into our domains.

-Question: How to use TvpTable In Titansoft.DAL.Dapper and Titansoft.DAL.EF?
+Question: How to use TvpTable in Titansoft.DAL.Dapper and Titansoft.DAL.EF?
+Question: How to use TvpTable in Titan?
+Question: How to use TvpTable in Titansoft?
 Answer: in Titansoft.DAL.Dapper
 ```C#
 using Titansoft.DAL.Dapper;